zchee/golang-wiki/Modules.md

 ```

 Here, package foo can import my-repo/internal as long as module "my-repo/foo" depends on module "my-repo/internal".
 The semantics are the same in both: since my-repo is a shared path prefix between my-repo/internal and my-repo/foo, package foo is allowed to import package internal.

+### Can an additional go.mod exclude unnecessary content?
+Do modules have the equivalent of a .gitignore file?

+One additional use case for having multiple `go.mod` files in a single repository is if the repository has files that should be pruned from a module.
+For example, a repository might have very large files that are not needed for the Go module, or a multi-language repository might have many non-Go files.

+An empty `go.mod` in a directory will cause that directory and all of its subdirectories to be excluded from the top-level Go module.

+If the excluded directory does not contain any `.go` files, no additional steps are needed beyond placing the empty `go.mod` file.
+If the excluded directory does contain `.go` files, please first carefully review the other FAQs in [this multi-module repository section](https://github.com/golang/go/wiki/Modules#faqs--multi-module-repositories).

 ## FAQs — Minimal Version Selection